WESTFIELD, NJ — Direct midday train service into New York City will return to the Raritan Valley Line next month, officials said Monday.

 She said more than 10,000 residential units are slated to be built along the line, something anticipated to increase the demand for direct rides into New York City.

 Daily riders were scarce at the 10 a.m. news conference occurring on Columbus Day when many people were off from work.
-As of 10 a.m., 13 trains were canceled that day, something officials said were the result of engineer shortages.
+As of 10 a.m., 13 trains were canceled that day, something officials said was the result of engineer shortages.

 Diane Gutierrez-Scaccetti, commissioner of the state Department of Transportation, said that NJ Transit anticipates it will have its engineers at full staff by the spring of next year as it trains new ones.